-We are working with vulnerable communities in Bamiyan Province to improve food security through farming and nutrition education.
+We are working with vulnerable communities in Bamyan Province to improve food security through farming and nutrition education.
 The project focuses on fostering sustainable behaviour to address issues of food security.

-Our partner Catholic Relief Services (CRS - Caritas USA) is working with 30 communities in Bamiyan Province, Afghanistan, where food security is particularly dire.
-The programme is focussed on improving agriculture productivity and food security as well as preventing environmental degradation.
+Our partner Catholic Relief Services (CRS - Caritas USA) is working with 30 communities in Bamyan Province, Afghanistan, where food security is particularly dire.
+The programme is focused on improving agriculture productivity and food security as well as preventing environmental degradation.

 Training is provided for community members on agriculture, livestock, natural resource management (NRM), nutrition messaging and vegetable cultivation activities.
 Community members took trips to other communities in order to get inspiration and share new techniques for improving food security sustainably.